“We couldn’t find someone who can do what HUI Manufacturing does so well.”

 "We could tell that HUI was interested in a partnership," said Dekel.

-Due to a few miscommunications from both companies, the project took off slower than anticipated, and ClaroNav contracted Razvan Mitulescu to create the industrial design for HUI to manufacture.
+ClaroNav contracted Razvan Mitulescu to create the industrial design for HUI Manufacturing to produce.

-Dekel visited HUI to resolve the miscommunication.
+Dekel visited HUI Manufacturing early on.
 "I was impressed with the skill of the operation," said Dekel, taking note of the other projects HUI's Medical Business Development (MBD) team attended to.
 This visit provided an opportunity for both parties to communicate and set a plan for the future.
 Subsequently, ClaroNav's project started moving at an agreeable pace, aided by regular visits and meeting with MBD's project manager and project engineer, Nicole Reese and Mark Collins.

 The device’s design incorporated an extendable monitor arm that would usually need a large counterweight, so it doesn’t tip, which obviously was not an option in this case due to weight and size restrictions.

 - Difficult to manufacture a custom extrusion; the initial idea was to press a round tube, but there were safety concerns

 - Arm, when folded, did not align perfectly with column and had a tendency to “wander” when not in use